windwild/reverland.github.com/_posts/2013-08-13-notes-on-anti-virus-evasion.md

 Theory about how AV detect are easy to understand and bypass, but AV vendors will also exert to detect malwares.
 Some may useful, some may outdated.
 These techs are sprayed among the Reference section, you can also google more.
 I don't talk about it much.
 The world is changing quickly(especially for security), check it by yourselves.

-Finally you will see, the most effective way to avoid any AV, however, is to write your own tools and use them your own way.
+Finally you will see, the most effective way to avoid any AV, however, is to write your own tools or use them your own way.
 All you need is just to be creative.

-Last, I'll introduce [Veil](https://github.com/ChrisTruncer/Veil/) to you.
+Last, I'll recommend [Veil](https://github.com/ChrisTruncer/Veil/) to you.
 It's really a amazing tool for penetration testers.

 Lastly, Chinese: 英文作文真难写……